Artistic License – Gun Safety

 - Scarface: The World is Yours.
 Unlike most sandbox games the player cannot massacre innocent civillians for the giggles.
 Tony's entire character revolves around not hurting anyone who never gave him trouble.
 The gun simply will not fire if the player pulls any silliness.

 - Team Fortress 2: The Scout reloads his pistol by flipping it around while removing the spent magazine, then flipping it back while slipping a new mag in.
-He does this by pivoting it around his trigger finger (which is still in the trigger guard) and points it directly at himself when it's flipped around.
+He does this by pivoting it around his trigger finger (which is still in the trigger guard, thus he should be pulling the trigger accidentally by virtue of him not supporting the entire rest of the gun's weight) and points it directly at himself when it's flipped around.
 Plus the common practice of shooting your teammates to check if they're really disguised Spies.
-On the Scout's case though its a part of his character to be a cocky showoff.
+In the Scout's case, though, it's a part of his character to be a cocky showoff.
 Doing dangerous stuff just because it makes him look cool is what he lives for.

 - Arc the Lad: Twilight of the Spirits, averted.
 Tatjana attacks with a gun, but you see her pointing it down and away from her feet whenever she's not firing it or has it holstered.
 She does hold it up whenever she uses it to perform special attacks and probably has safety on anyways, since she doesn't immediately hold it up and fire.
 Not to mention, the enemies who attack with guns primarily have them pointed at you and if they use guns for a special attack are shown loading them.